My “Canada 150” birthday moment begins with the image of Canada’s own supersonic jet fighter – the Avro Arrow.

-As a former Avro employee said, “The real crime of the Avro Arrow cancellation lies not in the economic calamity it unleashed, nasty though that was.
+As a former employee said, “The real crime of the Avro Arrow cancellation lies not in the economic calamity it unleashed, nasty though that was.
 The lasting tragedy is that confidence and hope for the future were also demolished for so many of our residents on that Black Friday in 1959 – taken apart, like so many Arrows in a hangar.”
 Journalist June Callwood called it a “soul-theft.”
 A single phone call instantly put 30,000 factory and contracted suppliers out of work: no notice, no negotiations, no prospects for them and their families.

-Maybe there’ll come a time when we won’t need weapons of war.
+Maybe there will come a time when we won’t need weapons of war.
 We can only hope and pray – even as we search for peace.
 But another “Black Friday?”
 Oh, Canada!